“Perfect for trivia buffs or scholars seeking facts; a highly recommended staple for public libraries and American history collections.”

 3. New sidebars highlighting history-changing firsts and other information of particular interest.

-4. Covers firsts from 10,000 B.C. to 2013, the date of the earliest human artifacts found in America
+4. Covers firsts from 10,000 B.C., the date of the earliest human artifacts found in America to 2025.

-5. A main subject index, plus geographical, name, year, and day indexes, offer researchers direct access to every included fact.
+5. A main subject index, plus geographical, name, and year indexes, offer researchers direct access to every included fact.

 A Famous First Facts Sampler: